hayderimran7/arch-docker-image/README.md

 This is currently pushed to https://index.docker.io/u/michaelneale/archbase/

+To bootstrap this image:

 You will want to ensure you have the latest https://raw.githubusercontent.com/tokland/arch-bootstrap/master/arch-bootstrap.sh May need to apply fixes as per: https://github.com/tokland/arch-bootstrap/issues/5

+Quick way:

+    ./bootstrap-image

+This will leave you with archbase in your local docker image repository.
+You can then tweak and push it.

+The slightly longer way:

 1) setup bootstrap image and import into docker - this will give you "boot1" - only really need do this once: